 Pet-Friendly Campgrounds

-If is more your style, the Great Smoky Mountains National Park offers several pet-friendly campgrounds where you and your dog can spend the night under the stars.
+If camping is more your style, the Great Smoky Mountains National Park offers several pet-friendly campgrounds where you and your dog can spend the night under the stars.
 Cades Cove and Elkmont campgrounds are popular choices that allow dogs, but make sure to review the park's guidelines regarding leash requirements and other regulations.

 Trails and Hiking